edzaga/sql-course/_build/html/_sources/lectures/week6/lecture24.txt

-Lecture 24 - Design good practices
+Lecture 24 - Constraints and triggers: Triggers intro and demo
 -----------------------------------

 The content of this lecture is based on the chapters 28 and 30